Business Honors Program

 Admission to the Business Honors Program is limited to a small number of exceptional students who are chosen on a competitive basis.
 Admission decisions are made by the Business Honors Program Committee.
 Most students enter the program as freshmen, but some are admitted as sophomores.

-Students entering the University and the McCombs School of Business as freshmen may apply to the Business Honors Program by completing a separate online application available through The University of Texas at Austin Office of Admissions.
+Students entering the University and the McCombs School of Business as freshmen may apply to the Business Honors Program by completing a separate online application available through the UT Office of Admissions.
 The Business Honors Program Committee considers the student’s SAT Reasoning Test or ACT scores, high school class rank, preparatory courses, extracurricular activities, evidence of leadership ability, and other objective criteria.

 Students may also seek admission to the Business Honors Program during the spring semester of their freshman year to begin taking courses as a sophomore.
-To be considered for admission, the student must have completed in the fall and spring semesters of the freshman year at least 26 semester hours of college-level coursework; this coursework must include Economics 304K and 304L or equivalent, Mathematics 408C (may fulfill the quantitative reasoning flag) or 408K (may fulfill the quantitative reasoning flag), and Mathematics 408D or 408L or equivalent.
-The Business Honors Program Committee considers the student’s grade point average in courses taken in residence at the University and the number, type, and rigor of the courses the student has taken at the University.
+To be considered for admission, the student must have completed in the fall and spring semesters of the freshman year at least twenty-four semester hours of college-level coursework; this coursework must include Economics 304K and 304L, Mathematics 408C (may fulfill the quantitative reasoning flag) or 408K (may fulfill the quantitative reasoning flag), and Mathematics 408D or 408L.
+In addition to the criteria listed above for freshman applicants, the Business Honors Program Committee considers the student’s grade point average in courses taken in residence at the University and the number, type, and rigor of the courses the student has taken at the University.
 Students will also be evaluated based upon evidence of their extracurricular activities and leadership abilities.
 An applicant’s disciplinary record, as maintained by the Office of the Dean of Students, will be reviewed for academic dishonesty or other violations of University policy.
 Violations will be reported to the Admissions Committee and taken into account as part of the application process.
 Violations may exclude a student from admission depending on the nature and severity of the offense(s).

 Students applying to the Business Honors Program are permitted to have received credit for Business Administration 101S and/or Management Information Systems 301; however, no credit will be accepted for other courses normally taken as part of the honors core.